calvinfeng/walle_finds_eve/README.md

     201 Created {'i': 0, 'j': 0}
     201 Created {'i': 4, 'j': 4}

-## Create Heuristic Cost
+### Create Heuristic Cost

-Request to a list of cost values on the map, i.e. where the obstacles are.
+Request to create a list of cost values on the map, i.e. where the obstacles are.

-- Path: /api/costs
+- Path: `/api/costs`
 - Method: **POST**
 - Request Data
     - `costs`: `[]{ i: integer, j: integer, value: float }`